Coolboyrajat/Telegram-Plus/README.md

 }
 ```

-How many of you guys really want the features to be implemented [Poll]().
+Check out how many of people voted for the features to be implemented [Poll]().
 If you want to join the chat to discuss, suggest new ideas [Click Here]()

-Participate in the Poll which version of Telegam you used the most [Poll]()
+Participate in the Poll which app you used as replacement of OG Telegram [Poll]()